CiscoDevNet/Meraki-Portal-What-s-New-Changelog/changelog/v1-beta.md

 > * * *
 >
 >
-> \- New endpoint
+> \- New operation
 >
 > #### Update an organization's RADSEC device Certificate Authority (CA) state.
 Note this CA is generated and controlled by Meraki.
-Call this endpoint to update the state to "trusted", at which point Meraki will generate device certificates. "trusted" means the CA is placed on your RADSEC server(s) and devices establishing a secure connection using certs signed by this CA will pass verification.
+Call this operation to update the state to "trusted", at which point Meraki will generate device certificates. "trusted" means the CA is placed on your RADSEC server(s) and devices establishing a secure connection using certs signed by this CA will pass verification.
 >
 > **PUT** `/organizations/{organizationId}/certificates/radSec/deviceCertificateAuthorities/{id}`
 >